Compendium: Examples

 A field guide is a compendium of species found within a geographic area, or within a taxon of natural occurrence such as animals, plants, rocks and minerals, or stars.
 Bestiaries were medieval compendiums that catalogued animals and facts about natural history, and were particularly popular in England and France around the 12th century.

 A cookbook is a compendium of recipes within a given food culture.

 An example would be the Catechism of the Catholic Church, a concise 598-question-and-answer book which summarises the teachings of the Catholic Church.

-Most nations have compendiums or compilations of law meant to be comprehensive for use by their judiciary; for example, the 613 commandments, or the United States Code.

-The collected works of Aristotle is a compendium of natural philosophy, metaphysics, language arts, and social science.

-The single volume Propædia is Encyclopædia Britannicas compendium of the many volumes of its Macropaedia.

-The Bible is a group of many writings of the law, prophets, and writings of the Hebrew Bible held to be comprehensive and complete within Judaism and called the Old Testament by Christianity.

-Some well known literary figures have written their own compendium.
+Some well-known literary figures have written their own compendium.
 An example would be Alexandre Dumas, author of The Three Musketeers, and a gourmand.
 His compendium on food titled From Absinthe to Zest serves as an alphabet for food lovers.

-In popular culture

-"Compendium" appears as a Latin pun in the English translation of the Franco-Belgian comics The Adventures of Asterix, where it is the name of one of the four Roman military camps surrounding the Gaulish village where the protagonists reside.

-Compendium Records was the name of a record store and label, which operated in Oslo, Norway, between 1974 and 1977.